 We recommend Transition Year for most students.
 Alumni who complete the program are more likely to be employed and live independently.
 They report having higher satisfaction with their social lives and levels of independence.

 In Transition Year, you’ll build upon social, job, and life skills in a less-structured environment.
-You’ll live in an apartment off campus and work toward getting paid a paid job, all with support from advisors and staff.
+You’ll live in an apartment off campus and work toward getting a paid job, all with support from advisors and staff.
 Afterward, you’ll earn 3 college credits and a certificate of completion.
 But more importantly, you’ll feel ready to live and work on your own.

 In June, after you graduate from the academic program or conclude Bridge Year, attend a six-day seminar to prepare for the fall.
 At the seminar, you’ll: